aaronbloomfield/ics/hws/hw-movie-night.md

 ### Task 2: Write the Honor Pledge

-You must pledge, on your honor as a student, that you really watched the movie in it's entirety, within the *two weeks* prior to the assignment being due.
+You must pledge, on your honor as a student, that you really watched the movie in it's entirety, within the *three weeks* prior to the assignment being due.
 This should be the first sentence / paragraph of the assignment.  *If this is not present, your assignment will receive a zero!*